Monday, March 27, 2023

 A rotary switch to jump between octaves?

 I know I complain about the WHY in AudioDIwhy.
-But when something works it's fun.
+But when something works well it's fun.

 That's the idea, right?